-Campers will be dropped off at the parking lot located at 1095 Redkenn Rd, Dysart et al. (Also known as 'Base Camp').
+Voyageurs will be dropped off at the parking lot located at 1095 Redkenn Rd, Dysart et al. (Also known as 'Base Camp').
+Please see the directions at the end of this Handbook.

 After campers have been signed-in, Pine will provide transportation from the 'Base Camp' location to the campsites (~15 minute drive).